 Welcome to Crover House Hotel

 An 18th Century gem nestled in the most beautiful Irish country-side in County Cavan.
-Conveniently located, only a stone’s throw away from Dublin and border counties, Crover House is set in peaceful and idyllic surroundings and is the perfect destination for your wedding day celebrations.
+Conveniently located, only a stone’s throw away from Dublin and border counties, the four star Crover House is set in peaceful and idyllic surroundings and is the perfect destination for your wedding day celebrations.

 This Georgian Manor House, resting majestically on the private shores of Lough Sheelin, emanates elegance and class, with breathtaking views of the historic lake and 41 acres of meticulously landscaped grounds.